niolabs/docs/nio_cli.rst

     log_level (select):
     Using current value: DEBUG

-`nio-instance` interprets attempts to configure nonexistent resources as creation events.
+`nio` interprets attempts to configure nonexistent resources as creation events.
 That is, the following sequence results in the creation of a block called "CriticalLogger", which can subsequently be added to any service execution in the system.

 .. code-block:: bash

-    $ nio-instance cfg blocks AnotherLogger
+    $ nio cfg blocks AnotherLogger
     NIOClient: NIO returned status 404
     type (str): LoggerBlock
     log_level (select): CRITICAL